Design Thinking Model: DART

 • You can generate incremental as well as revolutionary solutions.

-Design thinking can be applied to any function or industry.
+It can be applied to any function or industry.
 It may help you build new solutions based on the needs of your clients, whether you work in industry, government, education, or nonprofit.

 How To Tackle “Wicked Problems” With Design Thinking?

 Not only are these problems difficult to articulate, but any attempt to solve them will almost certainly result in the creation of new ones.
 You may find wicked problems anywhere, ranging from global issues like poverty and climate change to obstacles that affect practically every organization, such as attaining sustainable growth, change management, and retaining your competitive advantage.
+One wicked problems example is climate change, where efforts to reduce carbon emissions may create new challenges in energy production and economic impact.

 What Is The SDTP Way Of Design Thinking?